cmu-db/noisepage/script/testing/oltpbench/README.md

       - Collect every `5` seconds by default
       - The memory info is stored in a Python dictionary in memory in runtime
   - Run post test case tasks: `.run_post_test()` function of `TestCaseOLTPBench`
-    - If it is part of the Jenkins nightly build, the result results should be stored
+    - If `publish-results`, `publish-username`, and `publish-password` arguments are supplied, the result results should be stored
         - Parse the testing results files by [oltpbench](https://github.com/oltpbenchmark/oltpbench) and format them in JSON
         - Add the memory info to `incremental_metrics` and compute the average metrics to add to the `metrics` in JSON payload
         - Send a POST request to the Django API